Jonathan Aitken: Political comebacks

 In early 2004, some constituency party members in Aitken's former seat of South Thanet proposed that he should return as Conservative candidate for the seat in the 2005 general election.
 This was vetoed by Conservative Party leader Michael Howard.

 Aitken later confirmed that he would not attempt a return to Parliament, saying that "the leader has spoken.
 I accept his judgement with good grace."
 He denied rumours he was to stand as an independent candidate insisting that he was not a "spoiler".

-Aitken later declared his support for the United Kingdom Independence Party (UKIP) a week before the party's equally strong performance as the Liberal Democrats, with both parties winning 12 seats each in the 2004 European elections.
+Aitken later declared his support for the UK Independence Party (UKIP) a week before the party's equally strong performance as the Liberal Democrats, with both parties winning 12 seats each in the 2004 European elections.
 On 2 October 2004, Aitken attended the (UKIP) conference and re-iterated his support for the party.

 In November 2007, with the approval of senior members of the shadow cabinet, he took charge of a task force on prison reform within Iain Duncan Smith's Centre for Social Justice to help formulate Conservative Party policy.
 Aitken said this was not part of a political comeback.
 Conservative spokesmen pointed out that the task force is independent of the party, even though the organisation was run by Iain Duncan Smith.
 The report Locked Up Potential: A Strategy to Reform our Prisons and Rehabilitate our Prisoners was published in March 2009.